Language

 using System.Threading.Tasks;

-// Run a background task with Task.Run.
+// Runs a background computation with Task.Run.

 Task<int> bgTask = Task.Run(() =>